 The Tourism Product Development Company Ltd. (TPDCo) is the central agency mandated by the Government of Jamaica to facilitate the maintenance, development and enhancement of the tourism product.
 TPDCo has been in operation since April 5, 1996, and is registered as a private company under the jurisdiction of the Ministry of Tourism.
 A Board of Directors oversees the company’s policies and strategic plans.
 The Executive Director reports to the Chairman of the Board and has a functional relationship with the Minister of Tourism and the Permanent Secretary in the Ministry of Tourism.

 The company is designed to support government and quasi-government agencies in the development of the tourism industry, particularly by coordinating and facilitating prompt action between public and private sector interests.

-Members of TPDCO’s Board are drawn from both the public and private sectors, and include representatives of the Jamaica Hotel & Tourist Association (JHTA), JAVA and each resort area.
+Members of TPDCo’s Board are drawn from both the public and private sectors, and include representatives of the Jamaica Hotel & Tourist Association (JHTA), the Jamaica Association of Villas and Apartments (JAVA) and each resort area.
 TPDCo’s Chairman is appointed by the Government.

 Formally the Resort Boards, the Destination Assurance Councils were established in each resort area in an advisory capacity to TPDCo.
 These boards are legally empowered to function within certain parameters and with TPDCo’s authority.

 The Resort Areas are categorized as follows: